chcg823/Youtube/README.md

 # Youtube

-## Here I upload all my codes for videos which have uploaded on Youtube ( CHCG823 )
+## Here I upload all my codes for videos which have uploaded on my Youtube channel ( CHCG823 )